mikebenfield/euphrates/README.md

-# Euphrates: A Sega Master System Emulator
+# Euphrates: A Game Console Emulator

 Euphrates is an emulator for the Sega Master System, Sega Game Gear, and Sega SG-1000 Game consoles.